To Grow A Fox (II)

 white fur free from earth.

-MICHELLE DONAHUE Michelle Donahue has work published in The Boiler, Passages North, Arts & Letters and elsewhere.
+MICHELLE DONAHUE has work published in The Boiler, Passages North, Arts & Letters and elsewhere.
 She holds a PhD in creative writing & literature from the University of Utah.
 She is currently associate editor at Ecotone and teaches creative writing and publishing at UNC Wilmington.

 The art that appears alongside this piece is by AMY RENEE WEBB.